-Up to 1 in 9 men experience a problem with their pelvic floor muscles at some time in their life.
+All women need to do pelvic floor exercises and up to a third of all women experience a problem with their pelvic floor muscles at some time in their life.
 Your pelvic floor muscles need to be strong but they also need to work in the right way at the right time.
 Symptoms you may be experiencing could include:

-- Urinary leaking with activities such as coughing, laughing, sneezing, lifting and jumping. - A sudden need to rush to the toilet or leaking on the way to the toilet. - A need to go to the toilet too frequently in the day and/or the night. - Leakage of faeces or difficulty controlling wind. - A reduction in ability to achieve or maintain an erection.
+- Urinary leaking with activities such as coughing, laughing, sneezing, lifting and jumping - A sudden need to rush to the toilet or leaking on the way to the toilet - A need to go to the toilet too frequently in the day and/or the night - Leakage of faeces or difficulty controlling wind - A feeling of heaviness, dragging or something 'coming down' inside your vagina - A reduced or lack of sensation during intercourse.